bartekbugajski/trivia-for-two/README.md

 # Trivia For Two
-# Project Title

-This Trivia game consists of movie questions for 2 players.
+The game consists of movie questions for 2 players.
 Each player gets to answer 10 questions and after the round finishes the screen re-loads.

 ### Prerequisites